 Avoiding the vulnerability or mitigating its effects

-Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:
+Software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-— Use libraries that validate any values passed to the library functions before the value is used.
+— Use libraries that validate any values passed to the library functions before the value is used;

-— Develop wrappers around library functions that check the parameters before calling the function.
+— Develop wrappers around library functions that check the parameters before calling the function;

-— Demonstrate statically that the parameters are never invalid using static analysis tools capable of detecting data validation routines.
+— Demonstrate statically that the parameters are never invalid using static analysis tools capable of detecting data validation routines;

 — Use only libraries that are known to have been developed with consistent and validated interface requirements.

-NOTE: Several approaches can be taken, some work best if used in conjunction with each other.
+NOTE Several approaches can be taken.
+Some work best if used in conjunction with each other.

 Implications for language design and evolution